Monitoring, two ways

 Off-plan monitoring

 “Off-plan” doesn’t mean “thoughtless”.
 Enjoy normal human conversations, but remember you’re trying to get to the truth of how people see things.
-Have a few key questions ready, avoid leading ones, and stay alert to group dynamics.
+Have a few key questions ready, avoid leading ones, practice active listening and stay alert to group dynamics.
 Look for chances to speak with dissenting or less-heard voices.
 And keep a simple record - who you spoke to, what stood out, and any follow-up it suggests.

 Bringing them together in reflection